 The iSimangaliso was established in 2000 in terms of the World Heritage Convention Act, 1999 (Act 49 of 1999).
-Its mandate is to ensure that effective and active measures are taken to protect and conserve the park; promote the empowerment of historically disadvantaged communities living adjacent to the park; promote, manage, oversee, market and facilitate optimal tourism and related development in the park; and encourage sustained investment and job creation.
-The authority's ongoing aim is to support and maintain biodiversity conservation, and uphold the park's status as a world heritage site.
+It is mandated to ensure that active and effective measures are taken to protect and conserve the park; promote the empowerment of historically disadvantaged communities living adjacent to the park; promote, manage, oversee, market and facilitate optimal tourism and related development in the park; and encourage sustained investment and job creation.

-Over the MTEF period, the authority will focus on conserving the environment in the park to mitigate the impact of deforestation and illegal developments on flora and animal habitats, especially those of critically endangered and threatened species; monitoring compliance with governing legislation; removing invasive alien plants from a targeted 90 000 ha of protected wetland area; and ensuring that at least 8 000 m3 of earthworks in wetlands is rehabilitated.

-To support these activities, expenditure is expected to increase at an average annual rate of 4.6%, from R236.1 million in 2021/22 to R270.1 million in 2024/25.
+The authority's ongoing aim is to support and maintain biodiversity conservation and uphold the park's status as a world heritage site.
+Over the medium term, the entity will focus on: conserving the environment in the park to mitigate the impact of deforestation and illegal developments on flora and animal habitats, especially those of critically endangered and threatened species; monitoring compliance with governing legislation such as the World Heritage Properties Conservation Act of 1983; removing invasive alien plants from 90 000 hectares of protected wetland areas; and ensuring that at least 9 000 cubic metres of earthworks in wetlands are rehabilitated.
+To carry out these activities, expenditure is expected to increase at an average annual rate of 0.7%, from R287 million in 2022/23 to R293.3 million in 2025/26.